uc-cdis/fence/README.md

 File.
 A `project` is identified by a unique authorization identifier AKA `auth_id`.

-A `project` can be associated with various storage backends that store data for that given `project`.
-You can assign `read-storage` and `write-storage` privilieges to users who should have access to that stored data.
+A `project` can be associated with various storage backends that store object data for that given `project`.
+You can assign `read-storage` and `write-storage` privilieges to users who should have access to that stored object data.

 Depending on the backend, Fence can be configured to provide users access to the data in different ways.

+### Signed URLS

+Temporary signed URL is supported in all major commercial clouds.
+So this is the most 'cloud agnostic' way that we support to allow user to access data located in different platforms.
+Fence has the ability to request a specific file by its GUID(globally unique identifier) and retrieve a temporary signed URL for object data in AWS or GCP that will provide direct access to that object.

 ### Google Cloud Storage

+Whereas pre-signed URLs are a cloud agnostic solution, services and tools on Google Cloud Platform prefer to use service account keys.

-There are various mechanisms for end-users to access data stored within Google Cloud Storage.
+Fence provide various mechanisms for end-users to access data stored within Google Cloud Storage.
 They require some extra configuration and setup to function correctly.

-#### Signed URLS

-Ability to request a specific file by its UUID and retrieve a temporary signed URL that will provide direct access to that file.

-#### Temporary Credentials
+#### Temporary Google Credentials

-Obtain Google Service Account credentials that will have the same access a user does to data.
+Fence issues temporary service account keys that will have the same access a user does to data.
 One can then use these credentials to AuthN as that service account and manipulate the data within Google's Cloud Platform.

-Note that these provided credentials are temporary and will expire after some time.
-You will need to request new ones regularly.
+Service account keys expirations are managed by Fence, we would revise the design after Google provides a way to issue temporary credentials that work seamlessly with its infrastructure and tooling.

 #### Google Account Linking

-Allows end-users to link a Google Account to their normal Fence User account.
-This will provide temporary data access to that Google account.
-The Google account will have the same access the user has.
+This is a deprecated method and is not recommended to be used generally.

+Fence supports granting Google Account or Google Service Account owned by end-users temporary access to authorized data.
+We call this process 'google account linking' because we are linking the user's fence identity with his/her google identity.

+##### a.
+Linking Google Personal Account

+This allows an end-user to link their personl google account with their fence identity.

-NOTE: The data access is temporary, though there is a Fence endpoint to extend access (without requiring the end-user to go through the entire linking process again).
+The data access is temporary, though there is a Fence endpoint to extend access (without requiring the end-user to go through the entire linking process again).

-#### Service Account Registration
+##### b.
+Linking Google Service Account

 This allows an end-user to create their own personal Google Cloud Project and register a Google Service Account from that project to have access